How To Use Selenium To Web-Scrape on AWS Lambda

 The new massive Flutter update has been released and it brought several features that will support the app development industry.
 Let’s dig it into this article to discover what’s new in this release and what will change.

-We’ll also talk about all the lessons we’ve learned using the new features of Flutter 3.0 in our web & mobile applications development services at Cheesecake Labs.
+We’ll also highlight all the lessons we’ve learned using the new features of Flutter 3.0 in our web & mobile application development services at Cheesecake Labs.

 Flutter is a Framework launched in 2017 by Google with the objective of being a new tool in the cross-platform mobile world.

 So, Google tries to find a compilated language at the same time as a good performance.

 Because of that, Google decided to revive its own language Dart, which was released in 2011 but never had good acceptance.

 After Google decided to use Dart in Flutter, the language has been offered a lot of improvements and it is now easier to learn.

 It’s also performative, and object-oriented and it is still managed by the framework company, Google.

 According to Google, nowadays over 500 thousand apps are using Flutter in the marketplaces.